newatoms/guides/firebase-communication-with-automated-services/readme.md

-> **The goal of this guide:** Explain how you can enable CircleCi to deploy to Firebase
+> **The goal of this guide:** Explain how you can enable automated services to communicate with Firebase

 # Two types of automatic services communicate with Firebase